markfinger/python-js-host/README.md

 Requests are sent to hosts according to js-host's [endpoint definition](#https://github.com/markfinger/js-host#endpoints).

-When the python layer sends requests to functions, it appends a `hash` paramater to the url, which is a `sha1` hash of the serialized data sent to the function.
+When the python layer sends requests to functions, it appends a `hash` paramater to the url which is a `sha1` hash of the serialized data sent to the function.
 For example, a request to a function named `hello_world` with the data `{'foo': 'bar'}` will be sent as: